priyanshu9554agrahari/satyam/README.md

 # satyam
-this is my first on repository
+this is my first git repository auther-priyanhu agrahari